GoogleCloudBuild/cicd-images/cmd/google-cloud-auth/README.md

 -   `credentials-json-output-path`: (Optional) The full file path of the output credentials json, default to `/tmp/gcp-credentials.json`.

--   `credentials-json-env-var`: (Optional) The env var containing user-provided crednetials.
+-   `credentials-json-env-var`: (Optional) The env var containing user-provided credentials.
     The credentials will be write to `credentials-json-output-path` if provided.